-People recognition – it is the “Thanks for your help” app for giving feedback and promoting
+People recognition – it is the “Thanks for your help” app for giving feedback and promoting company values.

 Achievements and gamification platforms are used to drive specific users’ behaviors with getting scored for defined actions (points are converted to badges or exchanged for real-life goods).